 Individuals like Fahad Asmat, Shawn Meredith and David Shaw whose friendship George will always cherish as they cherish his.
 They became his brothers in photography and most importantly his like minded friends

 George & Lucky Cole

 George had also became a great friend of photography legend, Lucky Cole, an everglades photographer who caters and specializes in natural nudes since the 1970s.
 The bond between Lucky and George goes back years and can never be tarnished because they are and will always be brothers at heart.
 The love, respect and mutual admiration they have for one another is deep and is truly a solid bond.

 Where George will journey off next is a mystery, but where ever it may be.
-You can rest assure he will be there with Canon camera in hand.
+You can rest assure he will be there with camera in hand and GoPro in pocket.